zBritva/PowerBI-visuals-docs/tools/CreateCertificate.md

 ----------

-Run the following command to generates the certificate by using powershell New-SelfSignedCertificate cmdlet on Windows 8 or higer.
+Run the following command to generates the certificate by using powershell New-SelfSignedCertificate cmdlet on Windows 8 or higher.

 For **Windows** **7** tool requires OpenSSL installation.
-Util `openssll` must be avialable from command line.
+Util `openssll` must be available from command line.

 For install OpenSSL visit [https://www.openssl.org](https://www.openssl.org) or [https://wiki.openssl.org/index.php/Binaries](https://wiki.openssl.org/index.php/Binaries)